github/explore/docs/styleguide.md

 ## Grammar and usage

 ### Ampersands
-Use "and" rather than an ampersand unless you’re referencing a brand name, for example: Proctor & Gamble.
+Use "and" rather than an ampersand unless you’re referencing a brand name, for example: Procter & Gamble.

 ### Commas
 Always use the [Oxford comma](https://en.wikipedia.org/wiki/Serial_comma).